Next live show: Sat October 28, 2023

 Each year, the American Gerbil Society holds several gerbil shows.
 A gerbil show is similar to a dog or cat show, except that it is for gerbils.
-American Gerbil Society-trained judges evaluate gerbils for conformation, body type, build, overall health, color, and temperament.
+American Gerbil Society-trained judges evaluate gerbils for conformation, body type, build, overall health, color, coat, and temperament.
 Gerbils compete for ribbons, with Best In Show and Best Of Opposite Sex winners awarded at each show.
+See Standards.

 Pay close attention to the dates and deadlines for each show.
 You will need to adhere to a strict quarantine before and after a show.
 There are age requirements for classes like Pup and Senior.
 There are deadlines for registering for a show.
 These dates and deadlines can be found on each show page.